Abdominal Pain

 How Can Abdominal Pain Be Relieved?

-If you're unsure about the cause of your abdominal pain and it persists, it's crucial to find out what's going on.
-Remember, even mild cases can be serious.
+If you're unsure about the cause of your abdominal Pain and it persists, it's crucial to find out what's going on.
+Remember, even mild cases can be severe.

 • Give your bowels a break by avoiding food or sticking to easy-to-digest options like crackers or bananas.